-While it’s very tempting to leave the A/C turned on all the time to lower down the temperature, however, running it too much can raise your electricity bill significantly and drives up pollution by forcing power plants to burn more fossil fuels, and makes hot nights even hotter.
+While it’s very tempting to leave the A/C turned on all the time to lower the temperature, however, running it too much can raise your electricity bill significantly and drives up pollution by forcing power plants to burn more fossil fuels, which makes hot nights even hotter.

 A lot of warmth comes into your home via sunlight.
 To prevent the sun's heat from entering your home, consider installing light-coloured curtains.
-Many people believe that darker coloured curtains do its job in blocking sunlight from entering a room, however, it will absorb more heat compared to light curtains and this will make your home even warmer.
-Hence consider installing drapes and curtains made of light-coloured fabrics to reflect the sun’s rays and help to reduce heat gain.
+Many people believe that darker coloured curtains do their job of blocking sunlight from entering a room, however, they will absorb more heat compared to light curtains and this will make your home even warmer.
+Hence consider installing drapes and curtains made of light-colored fabrics reflect the sun’s rays and help to reduce heat gain.